broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 The following summarizes how reblocking affects the WGS GVCF and downstream tools compared to the GVCF produced with HaplotypeCaller :

-1. Reblocked GVCFs are currently incompatible with the joint genotyping tool GenotypeGVCFs, but are compatible with GnarlyGenotyper which you can specify in the json configuration for the WARP JointGenotyping WDL workflow.
+1. Reblocked GVCFs are currently incompatible with the joint genotyping tool GenotypeGVCFs, but are compatible with GnarlyGenotyper which you can specify in the JSON configuration for the WARP JointGenotyping WDL workflow.

 2. PLs are omitted for homozygous reference sites to save space (which is why this format is currently incompatible with GenotypeGVCFs)–GQs are output for genotypes, PLs can be approximated as [0, GQ, 2\*GQ].